LAWS 7043 Advocacy

 Coordinator John Juriansz Opens in new window

-Description This unit imparts basic courtroom trial skills giving practice in applying substantive law, practice, procedure and evidence in a simulated courtroom.
+Description This subject imparts basic courtroom trial skills giving practice in applying substantive law, practice, procedure and evidence in a simulated courtroom.
 It also explores both professional and ethical issues involved in the courtroom.
 Students will engage with advocacy techniques and problem solving and reflect on advocacy problems such as those in leading cases and trial transcripts.
-Enrolment in this unit is limited owing to the practical nature of the unit.
+Enrolment in this subject is limited owing to the practical nature of the subject.

 Level Postgraduate Coursework Level 7 subject